-5.3.3.2.
-Exception Occurs When Signature Keys of User Application and Authenticator Application Are Different, in Android 4.0.x
+5.3.3.2 Exception Occurs When Signature Keys of User Application and Authenticator Application Are Different, in Android 4.0.x

-When authentication token acquisition function, is required by the user application which is signed by the developer key which is different from the signature key of Authenticator application that includes Authenticator, AccountManager verifies users whether to grant the usage of authentication authentication token token or not. by displaying the license screen (GrantCredentialsPermissionActivity.)
+When authentication token acquisition function, is required by the user application which is signed by the developer key which is different from the signature key of Authenticator application that includes Authenticator, AccountManager verifies users whether to grant the usage of authentication token or not, by displaying the authentication token license screen (GrantCredentialsPermissionActivity.)
 However, there's a bug in Android Framework of Android 4.0.x, as soon as this screen in opened by AccountManager, exception occurs, and application is force closed.
-(Figure 5.3-3).
-See https://code.google.com/p/android/issues/detail?id=23421 for the details of the bug.
-This bug cannot be found in Android 4.1.x. and later.
+(Fig. 5.3.3).
+See $https://code.google.com/p/android/issues/detail?id=23421 \ for the details of the bug.
+This bug cannot be found in Android 4.1.x. and later.$

-Figure 5.3-3 When displaying Android standard authentication token license screen.
+Fig. 5.3.3: When displaying Android standard authentication token license screen